 “At will” means an employer can terminate employment for any reason — or none at all — except for cases involving contracts (written or implied), a protected class, protected activity, or approved leave.
-The details can be tricky without a legal background, so if there’s any doubt as to whether you were covered under these protections read below and then consult an attorney:
+The details can be tricky without a legal background.
+So if there is any doubt as to whether you were covered under these protections, read below and then consult an attorney:

-If your company is larger than 15 employees you cannot be fired because of a discriminatory reason including those based on:
+Generally, if your company employs 15 or more employees, you cannot be fired because of a discriminatory reason, including those based on: